Profile updated October 2018

-According to the U.S. Travel Association, travel and tourism is a $759 billion industry in the United States that has directly generated more than 7.4 million jobs.
-The U.S. travel industry ranks as the fifth largest employer and among the top 10 industries in 49 states, including the District of Columbia, when measured by employment.
-Travel and tourism generates $118 billion in tax revenue for federal, state and local governments, with the restaurant industry accounting for the majority of this economic activity.
+According to the U.S. Travel Association, travel and tourism is a $1,036 billion industry in the United States that has directly generated more than 8.8 million jobs.
+The U.S. travel industry ranks as the seventh largest employer and among the top 10 industries in 49 states, including the District of Columbia, when measured by employment.
+Travel and tourism generates $165 billion in tax revenue for federal, state and local governments, with the restaurant industry accounting for the majority of this economic activity.

-The U.S. Census of Agriculture clearly shows an increasing trend in agri-tourism and related recreational services.
-Between the 2007 and 2012 censuses, 10,249 farms grossing $546-million in income increased to 13,334 farms grossing $674-million.
-Farms with gross farm receipts of $25,000 or more, increased from 3,637 farms to 4,518.
+The U.S. Census of Agriculture clearly shows an increasing trend in agritourism and related recreational services.
+In 2012, agritourism operations number 33,161 with $704 million in sales.
+Farms with gross farm receipts of $25,000 or more, increased from 3,637 farms in 2007 to 4,518 in 2012.
 This strongly suggests that the rural United States is a popular tourist destination.

 - Retreat and rendezvous centers;